 Full-stack developers are the Jacks and Jills of all trades in software development.
 They plan, design, and build the digital applications that consumers and businesses use on a regular basis.
 No wonder that in an increasingly digital world, full-stack developers are in high demand.
 But what is the best programming language to learn in order to secure a job in full-stack development?
+And what is the best programming language to learn for beginners and those new to software engineering?

 The Demand For Full-Stack Developers Is Rising